mcaliman/efesto/README.md

 All files of Efesto are released under the AGPL Version 3.0.
-If AGPL Version 3.0 terms are incompatible with your use of Efesto, alternative license terms are available from Massimo Caliman please direct inquiries about Efesto licensing to mcaliman@caliman.biz
+If AGPL Version 3.0 terms are incompatible with your use of Efesto, alternative license terms are available from Massimo Caliman please direct inquiries about Efesto licensing to mcaliman@gmail.com